NII-Kobayashi/Linear_Regression/README.md

 # Prediction of Twitter re-tweet dynamic using Linear Regression

-This code predicts the number of retweets in a future period and it was used in *Kobayashi and Lambiotte, ICWSM, 2016, pp. 191-200*.
-The algorithm is a modification of Lineaer Regression method  *Szabo and Huberman, Communication of the ACM 53, 80 2010* and *Zhao et al., KDD, 2015 pp. 1513-1522*.
+This code predicts the number of retweets in a future period used in *Kobayashi and Lambiotte, ICWSM, pp. 191-200, 2016*.
+The algorithm is a modification of Lineaer Regression method proposed in *Szabo and Huberman, Communication of the ACM 53, pp.80-88, 2010* and used in *Zhao et al., KDD, pp. 1513-1522, 2015*.

 ## Requirements